Sorry! De informatie die je zoekt, is enkel beschikbaar in het Engels.

 Registration

-Registration opens in the 3rd week of September 2023.
+Registration opens around the 3rd week of September 2024.
 You will receive an invitation by email in September.

 When you apply to the Jumpstart programme, you will be asked to sign up for the specific workshop(s) that you plan to attend.

-For more detailed information about the programme and how to register, please check the Jumpstart webpage.
+For more detailed information about the programme and how to register, please keep an eye on the Jumpstart webpage which will be updated over summer.

 We work on a first come, first serve basis, so make sure to book your spot as soon as registration opens!